-The University maintains a collection of digital ANU theses in the University's Open Reserach Repository.
-The University supports the wide dissemination of ANU research into the academic and wider community, and all theses deposited in the Repository appear in Trove and are discoverable by search engines such as Google.
+The University maintains a collection of digital ANU theses in its Open Research Repository.
+The University supports the wide dissemination of ANU research into the academic and wider community, and all theses deposited in Open Research appear in the National Library of Australia's Trove service and are discoverable by search engines such as Google.

 Your thesis is a major research output, and there are many benefits to making your thesis available open access.

-To support the University's commitment to open access to research, the University requires a copy of all Higher Degree by Research student theses and all Undergraduate Honours theses receiving a mark of First Class, to be deposited in the Repository within one year of completion.
+To support the University's commitment to open access to research, the University requires a copy of all Higher Degree by Research student theses and all Undergraduate Honours theses receiving a mark of First Class, to be deposited in Open Research.

 Restricting access to your thesis

 If you have confidential interviews or information in your thesis you can apply to have access restricted to all or part of your thesis.
-Applications should be made to the Pro Vice Chancellor (Research and Research Training) and include the reasons for restriction and the time period that restriction is sought.
+Applications should be made to the Pro Vice Chancellor (Research and Research Training) and include the reasons for restriction and the time period for which the restriction is sought.

-If approved the Library will restrict access to the digital version of your thesis in line with the Pro Vice Chancellor (Research and Research Training) decision.
+If approved the Library will be notified and restrict access to the digital version of your thesis in line with the Pro Vice Chancellor (Research and Research Training) decision.

 Concerns over publication refusal and plagiarism

-Increasingly publishers across the range of disciplines are willing to accept submission for books or journal articles where the thesis is available via open access.
-Note that publishing your thesis open access will make it available to more potential publishers.
+Increasingly publishers across a range of disciplines are willing to accept submission for books, or journal articles, where the associated thesis is available via open access.
+This is also been proven by a number of studies: